Treaty of Doak's Stand: Choctaw Reservation

 The Reservation granted to the Choctaw in Arkansas was defined and land between the Red River in the South, and the Canadian and Arkansas Rivers in the North.
-In the West, the boundary ran from the Source of the Candian River.
+In the West, the boundary ran from the source of the Canadian River.
 This was, at the time, in Mexico.
 The land actually owned by the United States began where the Canadian and Red Rivers crossed the 100th Meridian West, what is today the Oklahoma-Texas border.

 Along the Red River, the border ran East until it reached the point where the Little River enters the Red River, what is today Fulton, Arkansas.
-The border then ran Northeast to the Easternmost boundary of the Cherokee Reservation, established in 1817.
+The border then ran Northeast to the easternmost boundary of the Cherokee Reservation, established in 1817.
 That Reservation begain where Point Remove Creek entered the Arkansas River, what is today Morrilton, Arkansas.
-From there, it ran East along the Arkansas River, through Fort Smith, to the where the Canadian River enters the Arkansas.
+From there, it ran East along the Arkansas River, through Fort Smith, to where the Canadian River enters the Arkansas.
 From there it followed the Canadian River to its source, or realistically the 100th Meridian.